Over $100 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 Suing the Club for a Patron’s Conduct

 An additional scenario is when a bar or nightclub has metal detectors.
 We handle cases where the bar seemingly is not negligent.
 But then, a tortfeasor walks into the club and stabs our client.
-If they metal detectors outside the club, and the tortfeasor brings his knife through without being caught, the club is negligent.
+The club is negligent if metal detectors are outside the club, and the tortfeasor brings his knife through without being caught.
 But for the club’s negligence, our client would not have been stabbed.
-Moreover, it is foreseeable that a person walking into a club with a knife might stab someone inside.
-This is the causation element of your claim.
-That is precisely what a metal detector is there to protect against.

 Assault by a Bouncer

 Our DC nightclub injury lawyers handle these cases frequently.
-Everyone has encountered a bouncer who is overly aggressive.
-Just like above, a battery from a bouncer requires three elements for a viable claim.
-There must be an act which brings harmful or offensive contact, intent, and causation.
+Everyone has encountered an overly aggressive bouncer.
+Like above, a bouncer’s battery requires three elements for a viable claim.
+An act must bring harmful or offensive contact, intent, and causation.
 But when a bouncer causes a battery, it can be more serious.
 First, security at a nightclub is in a position of power.
-He or she also is presumably sober while you may be inebriated, making you more vulnerable to violence.
-Moreover, this person is meant to keep the peace and minimize chaos, not create it.
-A bouncer’s job description includes the potential to be physical with patrons.
-This makes it particularly frightening for a person who is likely smaller in physical stature.
+They also are presumably sober while you may be inebriated, making you more vulnerable to violence.

 Respondeat Superior